One of the best insights you can draw from your analytics is which pages and referrers are growing or shrinking the most.

 How to find your fastest-growing pages

-To see which pages are growing the most, start by clicking the Edit Columns button in the toolbar.
+To see which pages are growing the most, start by clicking the Toggle Columns button in the toolbar.
 Then check the Visitors Growth box to display it in the table below.

 Next, click on the Visitors Growth column to sort by pages with the most growth.

 Something you’ll notice right away is that some pages report massive change because their visitor count is low.
 For instance, a page that got 1 visitor last month and 5 this month will show growth of 500%.
 This is less significant than a page that grew by 50% because it got 1,000 visitors last month and 1,500 this month.

 To address this, you can add a new filter with a minimum Visitors threshold.
 For instance, here’s how you can require each page to have more than 50 visitors.

 Once the data is filtered, you’ll have a much better picture of your fastest-growing pages.

 Evaluate your fastest-slowing pages too